-People in aviation: Claudia Mocanu - senior cabin crew
+People from aviation: Claudia Mocanu - senior cabin crew

 We continue the series of mini-interviews, in the category "people from aviation", with Claudia Mocanu - senior cabin crew.
 We have known Claudia for about 4 years, from the time she was on board with Air Bucharest.
 Today, Claudia is a senior cabin crew member at a major airline in Romania.